The Synchronization Tax

 Our intuitions about time go back to Isaac Newton.
 He imagined time that "flows equably without relation to anything external" at the same rate for everyone, everywhere.
 On this view, the universe is a synchronous computer, every atom updating its state on the exact same clock cycle.

 Einstein broke this clock.
 He showed us that time is relative to velocity with light setting the absolute speed limit.
-Then quantum mechanics revealed to us that at a small enough scale, even properties like "position" and "momentum" cannot be known until measured.
+Then quantum mechanics revealed to us that at a small enough scale, even properties like position and momentum cannot be known until measured.
 This left us with a startling question: if there is no universal clock, then how does the universe keep its story straight?
 How does a photon know to hit the detector after the laser fired?

-The Physicist's View: Time is Entropy
+The Physicist's View: Time is Relative Entropy

 In 1993, Carlo Rovelli proposed a radical idea: time is not a fundamental variable of the universe.
 At the microscopic level — individual atoms interacting — there is no "past" and no "future."
 There is only a network of correlations.
 Rovelli has showed that what we perceive as "time" is actually a measure of our ignorance.